 - Establishing an open access transport and storage infrastructure

-- Capturing CO2 from a cement factory and/or a Waste to Energy (WtE) plant, including capture from partial bio sources
+- Capturing CO2 from a cement factory and potentially from a Waste to Energy (WtE) plant

 - Testing CCS under the condition of relevant EU regulation